haxsaw/hikaru/README.rst

 API Coverage
 ~~~~~~~~~~~~

-Currently, hikaru supports all objects in the OpenAPI Swagger spec for
+Currently, hikaru supports all objects in the OpenAPI swagger spec for
 the Kubernetes API except those in the ‘apiextensions’ group.
 There are
 recusively defined objects in that group which can neither be
 topologically sorted or represented by Python dataclasses, so an